ctreffe/alfred/README.md

 A detailed **step-by-step video tutorial on setting up alfred3** can be found here (created using MacOS, but applicable to Windows aswell): https://www.youtube.com/watch?v=6YbAN0q3p-E (German)

-## Extensions

-Currently, the only publicly available extension for alfred3 is [alfred3_dbtools](https://github.com/ctreffe/alfred3-dbtools).
-It is a small extension, providing an interface to MongoDB databases.
-It has offers basic [documentation](https://alfred3-dbtools.readthedocs.io/en/latest/) and is tested via automatic unit tests.

 ## Alfred3 Mailing List